SchoenbergA/Example-scientific-work/README.md

 # Example-scientific-work
-some examples for scientific works:
+some examples for scientific works (master course achievements):

 ### Papers
 ## Schoenberg et al. (2020) Moss species distribution patterns and their dependency to different substrates and forest structures